Jet fuel: Worldwide consumption of jet fuel

 Worldwide demand of jet fuel has been steadily increasing since 1980.
 Consumption more than tripled in 30 years from 1,837,000 barrels/day in 1980, to 5,220,000 in 2010.
 Around 30% of the worldwide consumption of jet fuel is in the US (1,398,130 barrels/day in 2012).

 Taxation

-Article 24 of the Chicago Convention on International Civil Aviation of 7 December 1944 stipulates that when flying from one contracting state to another, the kerosene that is already on board aircraft may not be taxed by the state where the aircraft lands, nor by a state through whose airspace the aircraft has flown.
-However, there is no tax regulation in the Chicago Convention to refuel the aircraft before departure.
-The Chicago Convention does not preclude a kerosene tax on domestic flights and on refueling before international flights.
+Article 24 of the Chicago Convention on International Civil Aviation of 7 December 1944 stipulates that when flying from one contracting state to another, the fuel that is already on board aircraft may not be taxed by the state where the aircraft lands, nor by a state through whose airspace the aircraft has flown.
+This is to prevent double taxation.
+It is sometimes suggested that the Chicago Convention precludes the taxation of aviation fuel.
+However, this is not correct.
+The Chicago Convention does not preclude a fuel tax on domestic flights or on refuelling before international flights.

-Kerosene tax can be levied throughout the European Union on domestic flights and between Member States according to the 2003 Energy Taxation Directive.
-In the United States, most states tax jet fuel.